utmapp/docs.getutm.app/preferences/macos.md

 This allows you to specify the audio backend for QEMU VMs.
 The default will select the best available backend.
 If the selected backend is not available for any reason, it will fallback to another option.
 CoreAudio has lower latency but does not support audio input (microphone).

 ## Input

+### Capture input automatically when entering full screen
+Only for QEMU backend VMs.
+When full screen is entered, the cursor and keyboard input will automatically be captured.
+In order to release the capture, you must use the capture/release hotkey (Control+Option unless changed).

+### Capture input automatically when window is focused
+Only for QEMU backend VMs.
+When a VM is started or when a VM window is clicked on, the cursor and keyboard input will be captured.

 ### Option is Meta key
 When using the built-in console, the Option key can be used as the Meta key.
 This means that the Esc key is set before the character that was pressed.
 This is useful for applications like Emacs which makes use of the Meta key.
 The downside is that international text entry is also handled by the Option key and so enabling this breaks that.
 You can toggle this option (per-window) while using the console with the key shortcut Command+Option+O.